 At this stage of the Group's development, considering the very small size of the workforce and the specialist nature of most positions, the Board has chosen not to establish a formal diversity policy or formal objectives for gender diversity, as recommended in Recommendation 1.5.
 The Group does not discriminate on the basis of age, ethnicity, religion, gender or sexuality and when a position becomes vacant the Group seeks to employ the best candidate available for the position.
-At 31 December 2022 there were three male and two female directors.
-Four of the nine senior executives were female.
-The Group had fifteen employees and consultants, of which ten were female.
+At 31 December 2023 there were four male and two female directors.
+Five of the ten senior executives were female.
+The Group had twenty-four employees and consultants, of which thirteen were female.

 In accordance with Recommendation 1.6, there is a process to evaluate periodically the performance of the Board, its committees and individual directors.
-Each director completes a quantitative evaluation questionnaire and is able to provide qualitative comments.
-The Company Secretary collates the responses and reports back to the board for discussion.
-A performance evaluation was undertaken during 2022.
+A performance evaluation was undertaken by an independent external party, with the process commencing during 2023.
+The final report with recommendations was presented to the Board in February 2024.

 In accordance with Recommendation 1.7, there is a process for the Board to evaluate periodically the performance of the Chief Executive Officer and for the Chief Executive Officer to evaluate periodically the performance of senior executives.
 The evaluation of the Non-Executive Chair is part of the board performance evaluation process.
 For the evaluation of senior executives, an individual discussion is held after each senior executive complete a qualitative questionnaire, covering past individual and team achievements and challenges, as well as forward-looking outcomes and areas of personal focus.
-Performance evaluations were undertaken during 2022.
+Performance evaluations were undertaken during early 2024, in relation to the performance of the senior executives in 2023.
+The performance evaluations were postponed until after the announcement of top-line results from the Phase 2 clinical trial of NNZ-2591 in Phelan-McDermid syndrome in late December 2023, given the importance of that milestone.